 How does he remove the stent?

-After numbing gel is placed into the urethra, a flexible scope is passed into the bladder, the stent is capture, and then removed.
+After numbing gel is placed into the urethra, a flexible scope is passed into the bladder, the stent is captured, and then removed.
 Typically the entire procedure takes less than one minute.

 Is it possible for the stent to move inside me?